-4.8 LAND USE, RESOURCES AND INFRASTRUCTURE
+4.7 LAND USE, RESOURCES AND INFRASTRUCTURE

 There are no anticipated net effects related to land use, resources and infrastructure as a result of construction of the wind, solar, and electrical transmission components of the Project.
-The Project's effect on the rural community during construction, including the temporary suspension of recreational uses, traffic, and some disturbance to adjacent land uses, will be temporary and will be minimized through the implementation of good site practices, transport planning (including the development of a Traffic Management Plan), and good communication with the community.
+The Project's effect on the rural community during construction, including the suspension of recreational uses, traffic, and some disturbance to adjacent land uses, these effects will be temporary and will be minimized through the implementation of good site practices, transport planning, and good communication with the community.
 Road safety is not expected to be an issue during the construction phase; however, the potential for accidents along the haul routes and on-site cannot be totally avoided.